Transparency International: Areas of work and products

 Transparency International is the global civil society organization leading the fight against corruption.
 It brings people together in a powerful worldwide coalition to end the devastating impact of corruption on men, women and children around the world.
 TI's mission is to create change towards a world free of corruption.

 The organization defines corruption as the abuse of entrusted power for private gain which eventually hurts everyone who depends on the integrity of people in a position of authority.
 It develops tools for fighting corruption and works with other civil society organizations, companies and governments to implement them.
 Since 1995, TI has issued an annual Corruption Perceptions Index (CPI); it also publishes a Global Corruption Report, a Global Corruption Barometer, and a Bribe Payers Index.
-In the years leading up to 2030, Transparency International is dedicated to leading the global fight against corruption via its strategy: "Holding Power to Account – A Global Strategy Against Corruption 2021-2030".
+In the years leading up to 2030, Transparency International is dedicated to leading the global fight against corruption via its strategy: "Holding Power to Account – A Global Strategy Against Corruption 2021–2030".
 It sets out how the Movement aims to contribute to "a more positive future; a world in which power is held to account, for the common good".

 Corruption Perceptions Index

 The Corruption Perceptions Index (CPI) ranks countries and territories based on how corrupt their public sector is perceived to be.
 It is a composite index – a combination of polls – drawing on corruption-related data collected by a variety of reputable institutions.
 The CPI reflects the views of observers from around the world.

-The Corruption Perceptions Index has been criticised for measuring perception and not "reality".
-The creators of the index argue that "perceptions matter in their own right, since... firms and individuals take actions based on perceptions".
+The Corruption Perceptions Index has been criticized for measuring perception and not reality.
+The creators of the index argue that "perceptions matter in their own right, since ... firms and individuals take actions based on perceptions".
+TI itself agrees with the CPI having limitations, but claims that the CPI is the best tool available for assessing corruption on a high level.

 According to the newspaper Le Monde: "In its main surveys, Transparency International does not measure the weight of corruption in economic terms for each country.
 It develops a Corruption Perception Index (CPI) based on surveys conducted by private structures or other NGOs: the Economist Intelligence Unit, backed by the British liberal weekly newspaper The Economist, the American neoconservative organization Freedom House, the World Economic Forum, or large corporations. (...)
 The CPI ignores corruption cases that concern the business world.
 So, the collapse of Lehman Brothers (2008) or the manipulation of the money market reference rate (Libor) by major British banks revealed in 2011 did not affect the ratings of the United States or United Kingdom."
 A common counter argument is that it is not plausible to ever measure the true scale and depth of a highly complex issue like corruption with a single number, and then rank countries accordingly.